solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

-From ail this we see though there is not a particle of evi- dence to prove the persistence of living germs on meteorites during their passage through our atmosphere, it is quite clear — that the cosmical bodies, whatever they may have been, from which our meteorites were derived, may very probably have borne on their surface some forms of organized beings. __
+From ail this we see though there is not a particle of evi- dence to prove the persistence of living germs on meteorites during their passage through our atmosphere, it is quite clear --- that the cosmical bodies, whatever they may have been, from which our meteorites were derived, may very probably have borne on their surface some forms of organized beings. __

-One objection which appears to have been raised to Sir William Thomson’s theory was to the effect that germs could not exist without air; another that the low temperature to
+One objection which appears to have been raised to Sir William Thomson's theory was to the effect that germs could not exist without air; another that the low temperature to